[Rev. 6/2/2018 3:04:02 PM--2017]

 NRS 137.100 Service of citation; trial; revocation of letters.

 NRS 137.120 Period of limitation.

 NRS 137.140 Appeal from final order.

-2. A no-contest clause must be construed to carry out the testator’s intent.
-Except to the extent the will is vague or ambiguous, extrinsic evidence is not admissible to establish the testator’s intent concerning the no-contest clause.
-The provisions of this subsection do not prohibit such evidence from being admitted for any other purpose authorized by law.
+2. A no-contest clause must be construed to carry out the testator’s intent to the extent such intent is clear and unambiguous.
+No extrinsic evidence is admissible to establish the testator’s intent concerning the no-contest clause.
+The provisions of this subsection do not prohibit extrinsic evidence from being admitted for any other purpose authorized by law.
 Except as otherwise provided in subsections 3 and 4, a devisee’s share may be reduced or eliminated under a no-contest clause based upon conduct that is set forth by the testator in the will, including, without limitation, any testamentary trust established in the will.
 Such conduct may include, without limitation:

 (a) Conduct other than formal court action; and

 (b) Conduct which is unrelated to the will itself, including, without limitation:

 (1) The commencement of civil litigation against the testator’s probate estate or family members;

 (2) Interference with the administration of a trust or a business entity;